parthian-sterlet/sitega/README.md

 ## Preparation

-[monte0dg.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/monte0dg.cpp) creates file of [Model's parameters](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) that may be used for training (**Train a model** module) or performance evaluation (**Estimate accuracy for a model** module)
+[monte0dg.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/monte0dg.cpp) creates file of [Common settings of models](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) that may be used for training (**Train a model** module) or performance evaluation (**Estimate accuracy for a model** module)

+## Set parameters of a model through accuracy estimation

+[andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) may several times gradually construct several distinct [SiteGA models](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) (parameter 7th num_iterations), but each time it uses only a part of ChIP-seq dataset for training, the rest (control) part of dataset is used to estimate FPR).
+The output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.01, 0.02, .. up to 0.99.
+Selection of the one model among several ones with different LPDs and lengths L is performed by respective estimated pAUC values computed for the receiver operating characteristic (ROC) curve (see file with *{train.txt}* extension, [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).

 ## Train a model

 [andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) constructs one sitega model, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their values deduced from the bootstrap cross validation test (see the next paragraph).
 The selected model respecting the maximal pAUC in the bootstrap cross validation test, this model is written in output file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with *.mat* extension

-## Estimate accuracy for a model

-[andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) may several times gradually construct several distinct [SiteGA models](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) (parameter 7th num_iterations), but each time it uses only a part of ChIP-seq dataset for training, the rest (control) part of dataset is used to estimate FPR).
-The output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.01, 0.02, .. up to 0.99.
-Selection of the one model among several ones with different LPDs and lengths L is performed by respective estimated pAUC values computed for the receiver operating characteristic (ROC) curve (see file with *{train.txt}* extension, [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).

 ## Set threshold for a model